semanticist21/query-key-chain/README.md

 ### _.actions()_

-The actions method appends all and action to the query key.
+The actions method appends `'action'` to the preceding array.
 It is used to represent a collection of actions.

 When all() or any preceding part of the chain (such as list or detail) is invalidated, all cascading children, including those created with actions, are also invalidated.